What you need to know about the debt ceiling as the deadline looms

 Mark Zandi, an analyst at Moody's Analytics, said there have been political battles over the debt before but none were as dangerous or consequential as the 2011 fight.

 "It wasn't clear up until the very end that lawmakers were going to figure out a way to sign on the dotted line and increase the limit," Zandi said.
-"The stock market at one point I think was down intraday almost 20 percent.
+"The stock market at one point I think was down intraday almost 20%.
 That's a pretty large market swoon."

 At the time, Republican House Speaker John Boehner, R-Ohio, was in a standoff with Obama over spending.
 Republicans wanted deep spending cuts and caps on how much federal spending could grow after the cuts were enacted.